skytap/well-architected-framework/resiliency/solutions/IBMiLPARMigrationSoA-Option22-23.md

 1.  **Objective**:

--   Demonstrate how an IBM i workload can be migrated to Skytap cloud using Go Save, Option 22,23.
+-   Demonstrate how an IBM i workload can be migrated to {{site.Brand}} cloud using Go Save, Option 22,23.

 -   Full-system recovery including LIC, OS installation